Ethan-Bracelli-CEFF/Pyramid-JS/README.md

-# The most basic coding project but anyway, here is mine
+# Just a bunch of small algorithms to do basic stuff but that can be usefull